amenadiel/google-maps-documentation/docs/OverlayView.md

 **Return Value:**  None

 Implement this method to draw or update the overlay.
-This method is called after onAdd() and when the position from projection.fromLatLngToPixel() would return a new value for a given LatLng.
-This can happen on change of zoom, center, or map type.
-It is not necessarily called on drag or resize.
+Use the position from projection.fromLatLngToDivPixel() to correctly position the overlay relative to the MapPanes.
+This method is called after onAdd(), and is called on change of zoom or center.
+It is not recommended to do computationally expensive work in this method.

 getMap